 But overall, I still felt fine.

-In the morning, I felt tired and lethargic but otherwise in good shape—no hunger or headache.
+In the morning, I felt tired and lethargic but otherwise in good shape—not hungry and no headache.

 The day again started with a cup of salted hot water followed by another cup of hot water.